Streamlining Debt Dispute Review Process for Internal Debt Collection Review Team

 The in-house application team was tasked with improving the dispute review workflow, which relied on a Power Apps–based solution to centralize information from multiple internal systems.

-However, due to platform limitations and incomplete integrations with external tools, employees still had to switch between platforms and browsers while reviewing disputes, creating a fragmented experience that slowed the process.
+However, platform limitations and incomplete external integrations still forced employees to switch between platforms and browsers while reviewing disputes, creating a fragmented experience that slowed efficiency.

 How Might We…